ethsana/sana-docs/docs/installation/install.md

 #### Open File Descriptors

 Ant is designed to work on a lot of different hardware configurations.
 To facilitate the exploration of this, during our beeta phase, we have given node operators access to leveldb's `--db-open-files-limit`.
 This helps determine the speed with which Ant can read and write to its database, and therefore its efficiency in forwarding and serving chunks.
-Some say setting this to much more than the default 200 leads to a much enhanced ability to participate in the sana and get those BZZ!
-Share your experience in the #node-operators channel of our [Discord server](https://discord.gg/wdghaQsGq5) to help us make this process more automated in the future.
+Some say setting this to much more than the default 200 leads to a much enhanced ability to participate in the sana and get those SANA!
+Share your experience in our [Discord server](https://discord.com/invite/c72mpR7Erf) to help us make this process more automated in the future.

 ```yaml
 db-open-files-limit: 2000